-When the crisp air becomes chillier and the orangey-red leaves begin to flutter from the trees and onto the ground, you know it can only be one time of year: pumpkin spice latte season!
-Or, as the non-coffee drinkers call it, autumn.
+When the crisp air becomes chillier and the orangey-red leaves begin to flutter from the trees and onto the ground, you know it can only be one time of year: Pumpkin Spice Latte season!
+Or, as the non-coffee drinkers call it, fall.

-Since its introduction at Starbucks Coffee in 2003, the pumpkin spice latte — PSL, for short — has been a hit.
-Fans of the fall drink count down the days until it comes back to the local coffee shop and mourn for weeks when it departs for the year.
+Since 2003, when Starbucks Coffee started selling the Pumpkin Spice Latte — PSL, for short — it has been a hit among many.
+Fans of the fall coffee drink count down the days until it comes back to the local coffee shop and mourn for weeks when it departs for the year.

-But the good news is, with our recipe, you can make the pumpkin spice latte at home, and you don’t even need to be a highly trained barista to do it.
-And the best thing about it?
-It’s keto-friendly!
+But the good news is, you can make the Pumpkin Spice Latte at home, and you don’t even need to be a highly trained barista to do it.
+And if you’re looking for a healthier version, we have a recipe that’s keto-friendly!

 The ketogenic diet, often shortened to keto, is a low-carb, high-fat diet that boasts many benefits against ailments including diabetes, cancer, epilepsy, and Alzheimer’s disease.

-This keto-friendly pumpkin spice latte recipe, however, gives the best of both worlds.
-You still get the flavors and treats you know and love without all the sugar.
+However, this keto-friendly PSL recipe gives the best of both worlds.
+You still get the flavors and treats you know and love without all the sugar!

 - 3/4 cup of almond milk

-- 1 3/4 cup of strong brewed coffee
+- 1 3/4 cups of strong brewed coffee

 - 2 tablespoons of pumpkin puree